LaDainian Tomlinson: 2011 season

 Jets general manager Mike Tannenbaum said after the 2010 season that he expected Tomlinson back for 2011 but "things could change."
 With Greene designated as the starting running back for 2011, Tomlinson began the season as a third-down back with more emphasis on being a receiver.
 In the season-opening win over the Dallas Cowboys, he rushed only five times for 16 rushing yards but caught six passes for 73 receiving yards in the 27–24 victory.
 Tomlinson, who was 32 years old at the start of the season, said that running routes out of the backfield was something he'd always wanted to do as he got older, and that he embraced the change.
 The opening game set the pattern for the season, as he went on to gain more yardage by receiving than rushing in nine of the fourteen games that he played.
-In Week 3, Tomlinson had the third 100-yard receiving game of his career, catching five passes for 116 receiving yards and a receiving touchdown in a 34–24 loss in Oakland to continue the pattern of success against the Raiders he had established as a Charger.
+In week 3, Tomlinson had the third 100-yard receiving game of his career, catching five passes for 116 receiving yards and a receiving touchdown in a 34–24 loss at Oakland to continue the pattern of success against the Raiders he had established as a Charger.
 In the game against Oakland, Tomlinson tied his career-high for longest receiving play with a 74-yard reception.
-In Week 7, he faced his former team for the only time in a 27–21 victory for the Jets in New York.
+In week 7, he faced his former team for the only time in a 27–21 victory for the Jets in New York.
 Missing part of the game due to illness, he gained 51 yards from scrimmage; of beating the Chargers after they'd released him, he commented, "I'd be lying if I said this didn't add some extra satisfaction."